eheimer/dirsize/README.md

 ## Output

-The output will display the size of each file and directory in the specified directory, sorted by increasing size.
+The output will display the size of each file and directory, sorted by increasing size.
 Directories will be highlighted in blue.

 ### Example Output